top of page

 Here is the distinction that changes things.

-This is the gap most founders feel but struggle to name.
+Most founders feel this gap clearly but struggle to name it.
 The team is not failing.
 The output is real.
 But something between all that activity and actual business growth is not connecting.

 Does that strategy actually travel?

-When it was just the founder and a handful of other people, this was never a problem.
+When the business was small, this was never a problem.
 The founder was in both conversations at once.
 Strategy and delivery happened in the same room, often with the same people.
 There was no distance between deciding what mattered and doing the work that made it real.

 The strategy didn't change.
-But the distance it now has to travel did.
+The distance it has to travel did.

 And most businesses never design anything to carry it.

 So it stays at the top.
 Clear in the leadership conversation.
-Invisible by the time it reaches the work converting revenue into something a client actually receives.
+Invisible by the time it reaches the work.

 When a business is well designed, the right work gets done by the right people at the right time.